sparvathaneni15/cse15L-lab-reports/week-7.md

 ### **PART 2**

 Using Visual Studio Code, it took about 30 seconds.
 It took me a few minutes to recollect how to properly `scp` the edited file into the remote server.

+Using vim on the remote server, the process took about 15 seconds.
+I didn't run into any serious hurdles when using this method.

+I would prefer using the second method because I can easily make edits while on the remote server, instead of exiting the server, editing locally, copying to the remote server, and finally reentering the remote server.

+I think if I was changing the logic of my files or making large edits, I would edit locally on Visual Studio Code because the vim traversal commands are more difficult to use than the traditional cursor.